ugerlevik/SNU-seq/README.md

 __13. "scripts/HEP3B/4_metagene_analysis"__
   - Sort the ATAC-Seq peaks and FANTOM5 annotations accordingly, and compute and plot metagenes using deepTools

-### All environments including the versions of the used tools and packages are available under the [environments](https://github.com/ugerlevik/SNU-seq/tree/main/envs) folder.

 ## 🛠 Dependencies & Environments

 This pipeline utilizes multiple Conda environments to manage dependencies for different stages of the analysis.
-All environment configuration files are located in the `envs/` directory.
+All environment configuration files are located in the [`envs/`](https://github.com/ugerlevik/SNU-seq/tree/main/envs) directory.

 ### Environment List